 When you ride an ATV, you use your weight to balance and control the vehicle.
 If you've got a passenger, you can't possibly know how they are going to move.
 Subtle shifts can cause you to lose control of the ATV.
-So, ride alone.
-The only exception to this rule is a twoup, or tandem ATV.
+So ride alone.
+The only exception to this rule is a two-up, or tandem, ATV.
 A two-up can handle one rider and one passenger.

-On a two-up, never carry a passenger too small to firmly plant feet on footrests and securely grasp hand holds.
-The passenger must always:

-- use a DOT compliant or quality helmet and protective gear, - securely grasp hand holds and plant feet firmly on footrests while seated in the passenger seat, - tell operator to slow down or stop if uncomfortable, and - get off and walk if conditions require.
+On a two-up, never carry a passenger too small to firmly plant their feet on the footrests and securely grasp the hand holds.
+The passenger must always: Use a DOT-compliant or quality helmet and protective gear, securely grasp hand holds and plant feet firmly on footrests while seated in the passenger seat, tell the operator to slow down or stop if they are uncomfortable, and get off and walk if conditions require.